 Skip to main content

-Saving results is possible in the format and structure that you need, thanks to the built-in powerful Template Toolkit template engine that allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the form and structure you need, thanks to the powerful built-in templating engine Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.

 • 0 - no additional link blocks

-• 1 or 2 means that Google trusts the site because it displays additional link blocks.
-1 - means that the site has a horizontal block of links, and 2 - means that it has a large vertical block of links.
+• 1 or 2 means that Google trusts the site, as it displays additional link blocks.
+1 - means that the site has a horizontal link block, and 2 - means it has a large vertical link block

 Capabilities